Senpai7Adim/Supabase-Blog/README.md

 ### 🎯 Contributing

 Contributions are welcome!
--Feel free to:
+- Feel free to:
--Add new features
+- Add new features
--Improve UI/UX
+- Improve UI/UX
--Fix bugs
+- Fix bugs
--Suggest improvements
+- Suggest improvements
 Just open a pull request with a clear description of changes.

 ---
 ### 👨‍💻 Author

 mc-senpai
-Computer Science Student
+- Computer Science Student
-Passionate about full-stack development & backend systems.
+- Passionate about full-stack development & backend systems.
 ---

 ### 📄 License